aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icsskeyframerule/keytext/_index.md

 ---
 title: ICSSKeyframeRule.KeyText
 second_title: Aspose.HTML for .NET API Reference
-description: ICSSKeyframeRule property.
+description: ICSSKeyframeRule KeyText property.
 The keyText property of the CSSKeyframeRule interface represents the keyframe selector as a comma-separated list of percentage values.
 The from and to keywords map to 0 and 100 respectively
 type: docs
 weight: 10
 url: /net/aspose.html.dom.css/icsskeyframerule/keytext/